kxlsx/chuff/README.md

-It's almost the same as the hff format in [**huff**][huff], but it stores less garbage; as a result both programs are currently incompatible *(and they're going to stay that way until I muster up the willpower to rewrite a most of huff)*.
+It's almost the same as the hff format in [**huff**][huff], but it stores less garbage; as a result both programs are currently incompatible *(and they're going to stay that way until I muster up the willpower to rewrite most of huff)*.

 ## Return codes